-HPCMP introduces new AI/ML system with new allocation unit.
+HPCMP standardizes AI/ML system allocation units.

-A new AI/ML-focused system, Onyx-MLA, entered allocated service at ERDC DSRC on 29 April 2021.
+The latest AI/ML-focused system, Onyx-MLA, entered allocated service at ERDC DSRC on 29 April 2021.

 As with SCOUT at ARL DSRC, since the primary purpose of this system is AI/ML workloads, the system is allocated on the basis of its GPU architecture.
-Onyx-MLA has two 10-MLA nodes with ten GPUs each and sixty 2-MLA nodes, each with two GPUs.
+Onyx-MLA has four 10-MLA nodes with ten GPUs each and sixty 2-MLA nodes, each with two GPUs.

 Total allocations are established as follows: